Every Homeschool

 5. Indiana

-Indiana's Choice Scholarship Program goes universal in 2026-27, but "universal" refers to income eligibility for private-school vouchers, not expansion to homeschooling.
-The Indiana DOE's own language is clear: the program is exclusively for private school tuition.
-Homeschool curriculum, tutoring, and other educational expenses are explicitly not covered.
+Indiana’s Choice Scholarship Programwent universal for 2026-27, but “universal” refers to income eligibility for private-school vouchers, not expansion to homeschooling.
+The Indiana DOE’s own language is clear: the program is exclusively for private school tuition.
+Homeschool curriculum, tutoring, and other educational expenses are not covered.

 Arizona

-$7,000–$8,000 per student per the Arizona Department of Education's ESA page.
-Rolling applications, no deadline.
-Every K-12 Arizona resident qualifies.
+Arizona’s Empowerment Scholarship Account became the first universal ESA to cross 100,000 enrolled students, on January 20, 2026.
+About 65% of participants without special needs receive $7,000–$8,000 per year; the overall average award, including special-needs add-ons, was $9,572 in 2024-25 (retrieved June 2026).
+Applications remain rolling, with no deadline.
 Funds flow through ClassWallet.
-The catch: Arizona's ESA law defines participating students as not "homeschool" students for compliance purposes, so families opt out of Arizona's homeschool affidavit rules.
-Eligible uses include curriculum, tutoring, nonpublic online programs, uniforms, testing, transportation to providers, and computer hardware.
+The catch: Arizona’s ESA law defines participating students as not “homeschool” students for compliance purposes, so families opt out of Arizona’s homeschool affidavit rules.
+Eligible uses include curriculum, tutoring, nonpublic online programs, testing, transportation to providers, and computer hardware.

 Florida